2024-2025 District Wide School Safety Plan

 – First Aid/CPR/AED training

-In the execution of their duties, faculty and aides shall have responsibility for:
+In the execution of their duties, faculty and staff shall have responsibility for:

 • Monitoring halls, lavatories, locker rooms, locker bays and similar areas, assuring orderly passage of students and pre-emptive intervention in potentially disruptive situations.